Cairo Tourist Information

 The Great Pyramids of Giza, are located on a plateau in Cairo it includes the three Pyramids (Khufu/Cheops, Khafre/Chephren and Menkaure/Mykerinos), the Great Sphinx, several cemeteries, a workers' village and an industrial complex.
 It has been said that it took 20 years to build and that the workforce could have been around 20,000.
 The oldest and largest of the three pyramids at Giza, is the Great Pyramid also known as Khufu's Pyramid, is the only surviving structure out of the seven wonders of the ancient world.
 It is by far the oldest of the ancient Wonders and the only one still in existence.
 The sides of the pyramid’s base average 755.75 feet (230 meters), and its original height was 481.4 feet (147 meters), making it the largest pyramid in the world.
 Three smaller pyramids built for Khufu’s wives are lined up next to the Great Pyramid, relatives or officials of the king were buried surrounding him to accompany and support him in the afterlife.
 The two smaller - but still huge - pyramids in Giza are those of Khafre and Menkaure.
 The middle pyramid at Giza was built for Khufu’s son Khafre. built inside his complex was the Great Sphinx, a guardian statue carved in limestone with the head of a man and the body of a lion.

 The Museum of Egyptian Antiquities in Cairo, known commonly as the Egyptian Museum, is home to an extensive collection of ancient Egyptian antiquities.
-It has 120,000 items, although not all items are on display, many items need to be stored under very exact environmental conditions in order to prevent rapid deterioration.
+It has 120,000 items, although not all items are on display.
 Its exhibits of mummies, sarcophagi, pottery, jewellery and of course King Tutankhamun's treasures, depict ancient Egypt's glorious reign.
-Built in 1901 by the Italian construction company Garozzo-Zaffarani, it is one of the largest museums in the region, upon entering the building, you will see the the atrium and the rear of the building with many items on view ranging from sarcophagi and boats to enormous statues.
 There are two main floors in the museum, on the ground floor there is an extensive collection of papyrus and coins used in the Ancient world, the coins found on this floor are made of many different metals, including gold, silver, and bronze.
 On the first floor there are artefacts from the final two dynasties of Egypt, including items from the tombs of the Pharaohs Thutmosis III, Thutmosis IV, Amenophis II, Hatshepsut, and the courtier Maiherpri, as well as many artifacts from the Valley of the Kings, in particular the material from the intact tombs of Tutankhamun and Psusennes I.

 Salah El Din Citadel

 The Saladin Citadel of Cairo is a medieval Islamic fortification on Mokattam hill near the center of Cairo, it is now a preserved historic site, with mosques and museums.
 Located at the top of a high cliff, the citadel also provides tourists with magnificent views over the bustling city of Cairo.
-Many dynasties including the Ayyubids, the Mamluks, and even some Ottomans had a turn ruling over Egypt from the citadel.
-With large imposing gateways, towers and high defending walls, it has defended Egypt against many violent attacks throughout time. the Citadel is one of Cairo's main attractions.
 Construction of the Citadel began in 1176, during the reign of Saladin.
 However, it wasn't completed until 1182 during the ruling period of Al Malek El Kamel.
 Saladin also dug a water well inside the citadel to be used by the soldiers if the citadel ever came under siege.
 It was 90 meters deep and a true marvel, dug inside the hardest rocks of the Mokatam Mountain.The prominent fortress houses three mosques including the marvelous Mosque of Mohamed Ali, which is the best example of Ottoman architecture in Egypt.
-You will also find there, the Mamluk Mosque of El Nasser Mohamed, and the small charming Mosque of Suleiman Pasha El Khadim Other than the mosques, the citadel has the Military Museum, the Police Museum, the Royal Carriages Museum, and the the citadel is also home to the impressive Gawhara Palace (the Jewel Palace), named after Gawhara Hanem, Mohamed Ali's last wife.
-Built in 1814, it housed the ruler's administration and was used as a personal residence by the Egyptian leader.
-Beautiful gold inscriptions adorn the walls of this majestic Ottoman-influenced palace.
-One of its most eccentric components is the Watch Hall, where the shape of a watch has been used to decorate the walls.
+You will also find there, the Mamluk Mosque of El Nasser Mohamed, and the small charming Mosque of Suleiman Pasha El Khadim Other than the mosques, the citadel has the Military Museum, the Police Museum, the Royal Carriages Museum, and the the citadel is also home to the impressive Gawhara Palace (the Jewel Palace), named after Gawhara Hanem, Mohamed Ali's last wife. .

 The Hanging Church

 The Hanging Church is named for its location above a gatehouse of a Roman fortress in Old Cairo; its nave is suspended over a passage.
 Entrance to the Hanging Church is via a beautifully-decorated gate on Shar'a Mari Girgis Street.
-This leads into an open courtyard, flanked by mosaics, from which there are 29 steps to the church At the top of the stairs are three wooden doors decorated with geometric patterns, framed with decorative carvings in the stone wall.
+This leads into an open courtyard, flanked by mosaics, from which there are 29 steps to the church.
 The church is dedicated to the Virgin Mary and is thus also known as St. Mary's Church.
 The Hanging Church was built in the 7th century, it has been rebuilt several times since then, including a major rebuild under Patriarch Abraham in the 10th century.
 It is unique in that it has a wooden roof in the shape of Noah’s ark.
 At the eastern end of the church there are three sanctuaries , the one in the middle is dedicated to the Virgin Mary, the one to the left is named after St. George and the one to the right is named after John the Baptist.
 The central iconostasis (sanctuary screen) dates from the 12th or 13th century, made of ebony inlaid with ivory, carved with geometric designs and crosses, and a row of seven large icons.
 In the center the enthroned Jesus, on the left side the Virgin Mary, Archangel Gabriel and St. Peter, on the right side John the Baptist, Archangel Michael and St. Paul.
 The 11th-century marble pulpit surmounts 13 graceful pillars, representing Jesus and the 12 disciples.
-As customary in Coptic churches, one of the pillars is black, representing Judas, and another is grey, for doubting Thomas.
-Its steps are carved with a shell and a cross, on each side of the pulpit a cross is depicted above the steps symbolizing the three days during which Jesus Christ was in his tomb and his resurrection.
-Beside these sanctuaries is the baptistery.

 Khan El Khalili

 The ruins of this ancient capital are located 25 km south of Cairo on the west bank of the Nile.
 The site is over 5000 years old so little of the actual city remains, but it still boasts several impressive artefacts and an array of statues that have been uncovered in the past century.
-Cairo’s location, so close to ancient Memphis, proves the importance of this site throughout history.
-Both sites are located at the beginning of the Nile Delta, where the river slows down and spreads out into a distinctive fan shape before entering the Mediterranean Sea.
-From this strategic location, rulers of Egypt from the 3rd millennium up through present day have been able to exert their power in both Upper and Lower Egypt.
 The original name of the city was the White Walls, and the term may have referred originally to the king’s palace, which would have been built of whitewashed brick.

 The pharaoh Menes founded Memphis and united Upper and Lower Egypt from here he controlled the land and water routes.
 The city held an important position thanks to its location at the Nile delta; at its height Memphis was a hub of commerce, religion and trade and the political administrative center.
-The large city had many impressive buildings and temples.
-The city remained important until the 7th century AD when Alexandria rose to prominence and locals abandoned the ancient Egyptian religion.
 The importance of Memphis was based to a considerable extent on its venerable religious role.
 Certain of the coronation ceremonies were traditionally enacted in Memphis, as was the Heb-Sed festival, a jubilee celebrated by the king after 30 years of rule and repeated every three years thereafter.
 During the New Kingdom, Memphis probably functioned as the second, or northern, capital of Egypt.
 At one time it seems to have been the principal residence of the crown prince.
-UNESCO World Heritage Site Excavation uncovered several structures and sculptures which can be seen in the open-air Memphis Museum .
 Among the structures on display are a small sphinx and the remains of the Temple of Ptah, the patron god of Memphis.
-At the beginning of the 20th century some ruined walls were still to be seen, but these have since disappeared, and the only monument above ground is a colossal statue of Ramses II, measuring over 30 feet tall, which once adorned the great temple of Ptah Ramesses II. this huge statue shows that the city remained important even 1500 years after the Giza Pyramids were complete
+At the beginning of the 20th century some ruined walls were still to be seen, but these have since disappeared, and the only monument above ground is a colossal statue of Ramses II, measuring over 30 feet tall, which once adorned the great temple of Ptah Ramesses II.